dotnet/docs/docs/standard/io/file-path-formats.md

 ## DOS device paths

 The Windows operating system has a unified object model that points to all resources, including files.
-These object paths are not directly accessible from the Windows APIs.
-They are, however, exposed to the Win32 layer through a special folder of symbolic links that legacy DOS and UNC paths are mapped to and are accessible from the console window.
+These object paths are accessible from the console window and are exposed to the Win32 layer through a special folder of symbolic links that legacy DOS and UNC paths are mapped to.
 This special folder is accessed via the DOS device path syntax, which is one of:

 `\\.\C:\Test\Foo.txt`
 `\\?\C:\Test\Foo.txt`